mtlynch/mtlynch.io/_pages/projects.md

 # [AllYourTexts](http://allyourtexts.com) (2011-2015)

 AllYourTexts is a Windows desktop application that allows iPhone users to view, search, and visualize their text messages (SMS/MMS/iMessage).
 It's no longer compatible with modern versions of iOS, but it still works for old phones.
 It used to be a paid application, but it is now and free and [open-source](https://github.com/AllYourTexts/AllYourTexts).
+During its paid lifetime, it sold 919 license keys and earned over $4,500 in revenue.

 **Technologies**: C#, WPF, PayPal API, iOS internals